 It’s hard to argue that the menagerie strat (mixing minions from each tribe) isn’t the strongest one in Hearthstone Battlegrounds for a couple of reasons:

-The downside is that you aren’t utilizing board-wide tribe buffs as efficiently as single-tribe strats (e.g. Battlecry: Give your other Murlocs +2 Health), but this con is far out-weighed by the pros.
+The downside is that you aren’t utilizing board-wide tribe buffs as efficiently as single-tribe strats (e.g. Battlecry: Give your other Murlocs +2 Health).

 Lightfang Enforcer: finding him early-on could win you